hanjingo/doc/NET/delay.md

 [TOC]

-This note summarizes the main sources of delay experienced by packets in a network, explains how delays accumulate end-to-end, and highlights practical points for measuring and reducing latency.
-The content is adapted and condensed from Kurose & Ross (A Top‑Down Approach) and reorganized to focus on the key ideas.

 ## High-level view

-When a packet travels from a sender to a receiver it experiences delays at each node and on each link along the path.
+When a packet travels from a sender to a receiver, it experiences delays at each node and on each link along the path.
 For a simple path with N links (and N−1 intermediate routers), sending a packet of size L bits over links of transmission rate R (bits/s) yields the following idealized transmission contribution to the end‑to‑end delay:

 $$
 d_{end\text{-}to\text{-}end}^{\;transmission} = N\cdot\frac{L}{R} \quad(\text{seconds})
 $$

 This expression counts the transmission time on each link; additional components (propagation, processing, queuing) add to the total experienced latency.

 ## Components of nodal delay